AB-BLAST 3.0 is a powerful

 In such cases, if the blastable database was to be newly created,

-xdformat will remove the blastable database files before halting.
+xdformat will remove the blastable database files it was creating before halting.

 If an existing blast database was being appended with new sequences when the error arose,

-the blastable database will be rolled back to its original state prior to the update attempt
+the blastable database will be rolled back to its original state prior to the attempted update,

 with none of the new sequences appended.